5 Mexican Breakfastsyou need to tryin Mexico City

 Chilaquiles

-The undisputed king of Mexican breakfasts.
+The most iconic Mexican breakfast.
 Crispy tortilla chips drowned in red or green salsa, topped with cream, cheese, onions, and usually a fried egg or chicken — because nobody here believes in light breakfasts.
 Messy, spicy, comforting, and absolutely worth the stained shirt.
-Find them at virtually any fonda or neighborhood café.
-Go before 9am — the best spots sell out.

 Best with: avocado on top